Diamond Resale Value

 The second factor is how much the diamond is worth.
-As we’ve explained here, diamonds vary in value based on factors such as their cut quality, color, clarity and carat weight.
+As we’ve explained in our guide to the diamond 4 Cs, diamonds vary in value based on factors such as their cut quality, color, clarity and carat weight.
 Other factors also affect a diamond’s value, although these factors (the “4 Cs”) are the biggest.

 When you sell a diamond to an informed buyer, such as a jewelry store, they’ll look at the GIA or AGS (or, in some cases, other lab) certificate that came with the diamond.
 This certificate is an independent lab evaluation of the diamond’s quality.

 Obviously, jewelry stores and other buyers will usually be willing to pay more for a high quality diamond than for a poor quality one.
 However, even a diamond with an outstanding evaluation will be worth less than the amount you paid for it at retail.

 The final factor is where you choose to sell your diamond.
 In our guide to selling a diamond ring, we bought a diamond ring from Tiffany & Co. to see how much we’d be offered for it by different diamond buyers.

 The ring, which cost $4,500, was a 0.53ct round diamond in a classic Tiffany solitaire setting.
 It’s worth noting that Tiffany & Co. charge a very high price for the diamond rings, meaning we were anticipating a significant difference between what we paid and what we’d be offered.